yoeo/scala-explained/classes.md

 // `TextHolder` default constructor takes a `String` parameter class TextHolder(val text: String) {

-  // an alternative constructor that calls the default constructor def this(base: String, repeat: Int) = this(base * repeat)
+  // a second constructor that calls the default constructor def this(base: String, repeat: Int) = this(base * repeat)

-  // an other constructor that calls the first alternative one def this() = this("A", 3)
+  // a third constructor that calls the second one def this() = this("A", 3)
 }

+// use the third constructor
 val a = new TextHolder

+// use the second constructor
 val b = new TextHolder("A", 3)

-val c = new TextHolder("AAA")
+// use the default constructor val c = new TextHolder("AAA")

 val allSame = (a.text == b.text && b.text == c.text)